 - The chains on antique fusee watches can break if you wind them in the wrong direction, which can be a costly mistake.
 Fusee watches with the winding arbor on the back (English) of the case, wind anti-clockwise.
 Fusee watches with the winding arbor on the front (Swiss) wind clockwise.
 Be careful.

 I can’t recommend Atlam Watches highly enough.
 Bettina spent a great deal of time answering questions from a complete novice, she was friendly, funny and I think she could talk watches all day.
 I bought the Albert chain shown below, which is the perfect match for my silver pocket watches.
 Bettina also gave me her office number and said she would be happy to answer any questions.
 In addition, she gave me permission to use Atlam’s images on my blog in return for a link to their website.

 I will be back to Atlam Watches in the near future to purchase a double Albert watch chain for my collection.
 If you can bear the crowds of Portobello road, I highly recommend Atlam Watches.

 Update: I made another great purchase in December 202 from Atlam, a 19-jewel Limit pocket watch, c1910.
+It was a great addition to my collection.
 Due to the lockdown, it was purchased over the phone, all questions were answered and the watch was delivered in two days.
 This is a further example of the great service that Atlam provides.